 4. The SaaS Consolidation Wave Hits Remote Teams Hardest

 Among all the remote work trends 2026 is producing, SaaS consolidation may have the biggest bottom-line impact.
 Remote teams are drowning in software.
 Zylo's 2025 SaaS Management Index found that the average US company spends $4,830 per employee on SaaS — a 21.9% year-over-year increase.
-Worse, 52.7% of those purchased licenses go completely unused, costing the average enterprise $21 million annually in pure waste.
+Worse, spending on AI-native apps jumped 108%, adding to the financial strain.

 Yet only 33% of organizations actively consolidate their redundant apps.
 The disconnect is staggering, and it hits distributed teams disproportionately.
 When your video calls live in Zoom, your whiteboard lives in Miro, your project board lives in Asana, and your async messages live in Slack, every context switch costs 23 minutes of refocused attention.